SmoliiNazar/NextJS-Project/README.md

-# Учебный проект на NextJS
+# Educational project on NextJS